Xi, Putin to 'harvest the fruits' of deepening ties

 Moscow faces harsh Western criticism and sanctions over its seizure of Crimea and the conflict in eastern Ukraine, which could see Europe reduce its consumption of Russian gas.

-After a decade of negotiations, the countries signed a huge 30-year gas deal for the China-Russia East Route pipeline, said to be worth $400 billion, during a visit to China by Putin in May.
+After a decade of negotiations, the countries signed a huge 30-year gas deal said to be worth $400 billion during a visit to China by Putin in May.

-CNPC also signed deals on gas supplies and transport routes.
+CNPC also signed deals on gas supplies and transport routes, with financial agreements also inked.

-Putin is visiting China for the Asia-Pacific Economic Cooperation (APEC) summit, which starts on Monday and will also be attended by US President Barack Obama, Japan's Prime Minister Shinzo Abe and other leaders.
+Putin is visiting China for the Asia-Pacific Economic Cooperation (APEC) summit, which starts on Monday and will also be attended by US President Barack Obama and Japan's Prime Minister Shinzo Abe, as well as other leaders.

 The APEC region includes 40 percent of the world's population, nearly half its trade and more than half its GDP.